Categories

 DISTINGUISHED REPORTING AWARD – For exceptional reporting, telling a story in the best possible way.

 The worlds of investigation and brilliant description or narrative blend into each other.
 Great journalism can reveal and describe in a single article.
-But this is the category – in news, features, business and sport – where fine reportage belongs.
+But this is the category – in news, features, business and sport – where fine reportage and feature writing belong.
 Telling the story in the best possible way.
 It may be the work of a foreign correspondent chronicling war, terrorism or disaster.
 It may equally be perceptive reporting of events, trends or changes in politics, society or culture at home, explaining them to another.
 Or it may just capture events with an eloquence, originality, perception or power that live in the memory.

 PUBLIC DISCOURSE AWARD – For a remarkable textual interpretation of the world we live in.
 (Formerly known as the Opinion Award)